 In New York, Koeppen is in his element.
 He feels a special affinity to the city and its people.
 Later he often told friends that he wished he could spend an entire year living in New York and writing.
 Alas, that never happened, but Koeppen did manage to return to the city he loved several times, including one last visit in 1987 shortly before he died.
 I consider myself a New Yorker, but it is wonderful to see the city through the eyes of a modernist genius.
 Koeppen explored every corner of Manhattan, and even ventured to the other boroughs.
 Koeppen's writing made me nostalgic for a place that has largely vanished.
 Today Times Square is a sanitized Disney Land East for tourists, but in Amerikafahrt 42nd St. lives in all its past seedy glory - the peep shows, the greasy spoons, the human spectacle are all here.
 (Im Tageslicht glich der Broadway hier der Hamburger Reeperbahn, bevor am Abend die Lichter des Vergnügens angehen und die Mädchen sich geschminkt haben).

 Koeppen leaves the Manhattan of John Dos Passos and travels south to the Washington DC of Walt Whitman and LIncoln, then by train to the Deep South of William Faulkner.
 In New Orleans he searches without success for the jazz of his youth - but it has disappeared.
-He then travels west through the desert to Los Angeles, where he peaks behind Hollywood's facade.
-Then on to San Francisco, back east through Upton SInclair's cattle yards and slaughter houses in Chicago, then a brief visit in staid and European Boston, and finally back to New York - where he flies back to Germany.
+He then travels west through the desert to Los Angeles, where he peeks behind Hollywood's facade.
+Then on to San Francisco, back east through Upton Sinclair's cattle yards and slaughter houses in Chicago, then a brief visit in staid and European Boston, and finally back to New York - where he flies back to Germany.

 Koeppen was fascinated by race relations in the US - one of the central themes of Tauben im Gras.
-In 1958, the civil rights movement hadn't really gathered steam, but Koeppen coud sense that change was in the air.
+In 1958, the civil rights movement hadn't really gathered steam, but Koeppen could sense that change was in the air.
 Everywhere he went he sought out black people - in black churches, black cemeteries, black diners, black waiting rooms in southern train stations.
 He felt completely at home in Harlem, In Chicago he met with the CEO of Ebony Magazine.
 He wrote about his feelings has his train enters the Deep South:

 Wir waren in die dunklen Staaten der Rassentrennung gekommen.
 Wartesäle, Speiseräume für diese oder jene Haut, Pervertierungen der menschlichen Würde...